Hushan-10/Auto-Adaptive-Fine-tuning-for-Jac-MTLLM-using-RPG-Game-Generation/README.md

 ![5c21f3e8-06e6-4e56-97ce-dda46f4f1ba4](https://github.com/user-attachments/assets/1f534423-7143-45b4-9866-34b8e61ef200)

-# Versoning System and Fallback Function for other tasks
+# Model Versoning System and Fallback Function for other tasks
   ## Data Collection & Auto Fine-Tuning Loop

   - **Per-task dataset file:** When you run any task (any **JAC** file), the system automatically creates a **unique `.jsonl`** file for that task.